Buddhism: Buddha

 While all varieties of Buddhism revere "Buddha" and "buddhahood", they have different views on what these are.
 Regardless of their interpretation, the concept of Buddha is central to all forms of Buddhism.

 In Theravada Buddhism, a Buddha is someone who has become awake through their own efforts and insight.
 They have put an end to their cycle of rebirths and have ended all unwholesome mental states which lead to bad action and thus are morally perfected.
-While subject to the limitations of the human body in certain ways (for example, in the early texts, the Buddha suffers from backaches), a Buddha is said to be "deep, immeasurable, hard-to-fathom as is the great ocean," and also has immense psychic powers (abhijñā).
-Theravada generally sees Gautama Buddha (the historical Buddha Sakyamuni) as the only Buddha of the current era.
+While subject to the limitations of the human body in certain ways (for example, in the early texts, the Buddha suffers from backaches), a Buddha is said to be "deep, immeasurable, hard-to-fathom as is the great ocean", and also has immense psychic powers (abhijñā).

 Mahāyāna Buddhism meanwhile, has a vastly expanded cosmology, with various Buddhas and other holy beings (aryas) residing in different realms.
 Mahāyāna texts not only revere numerous Buddhas besides Shakyamuni, such as Amitabha and Vairocana, but also see them as transcendental or supramundane (lokuttara) beings.
 Mahāyāna Buddhism holds that these other Buddhas in other realms can be contacted and are able to benefit beings in this world.
 In Mahāyāna, a Buddha is a kind of "spiritual king", a "protector of all creatures" with a lifetime that is countless of eons long, rather than just a human teacher who has transcended the world after death.
-Shakyamuni's life and death on earth is then usually understood as a "mere appearance" or "a manifestation skilfully projected into earthly life by a long-enlightened transcendent being, who is still available to teach the faithful through visionary experiences."
+Shakyamuni's life and death on earth is then usually understood as a "mere appearance" or "a manifestation skilfully projected into earthly life by a long-enlightened transcendent being, who is still available to teach the faithful through visionary experiences".

 Dharma

 The second of the three jewels is "Dharma" (Pali: Dhamma), which in Buddhism refers to the Buddha's teaching, which includes all of the main ideas outlined above.
 While this teaching reflects the true nature of reality, it is not a belief to be clung to, but a pragmatic teaching to be put into practice.
 It is likened to a raft which is "for crossing over" (to nirvana) not for holding on to.
 It also refers to the universal law and cosmic order which that teaching both reveals and relies upon.
 It is an everlasting principle which applies to all beings and worlds.
-In that sense it is also the ultimate truth and reality about the universe, it is thus "the way that things really are."
+In that sense it is also the ultimate truth and reality about the universe, it is thus "the way that things really are".